 By breaking the river out of concrete, allowing it to flow more naturally and planting up the riverbank, the Yeading brook will become more resilient.
 A new wetland full of reedbeds will help soak up the pollution and provide spaces of refuge for wildlife during pollution incidents.
 The rewilded landscape will also provide an attractive nature oasis for the local urban community.
 Thames21 has already engaged local people and help develop the Friends group by running clean-up days in the park.

 The new wetland design is modelled on a river system.
 The water channel will include an acute meander to slow down the water so that it drops the polluted sediment before moving into the reedbed.
 The bacteria on the roots of the reedbeds will feed on the pollutants, and as a result pollutants will be removed from the water.
 Clean water will then flow into the moat and the Yeading Brook from the wetland.
 Periodically, sediment will be removed and safely disposed of so that the river can keep flowing through the wetland.

 The capital project began in summer 2019.
-Managed by Harrow’s infrastructure team, the new wetland will be completed by autumn 2020, and the brook is being realigned and broken out of concrete.
+Managed by Harrow’s infrastructure team, the new wetland will be completed in the summer of 2021, and the brook is being realigned and broken out of concrete.